s194384/s194384.github.io/index.markdown

   </p>
 </div>

 It is very interesting to notice that the highest average time a person stays at the park is at 4 am.
 [Tripadvisor](https://www.tripadvisor.com/Attraction_Review-g255100-d11883026-Reviews-Argyle_Square-Melbourne_Victoria.html) states there once were a mafia gang called the Carlton Crew and they had their base at the Carlton district which is where Argyle Square park is located.
 When looking more into the history of the mafia in the area, according to [State Library Victoria](https://ergo.slv.vic.gov.au/explore-history/rebels-outlaws/city-criminals/gangland-war) the history of the Carlton Crew was most active 1998 to 2006 where The Gangland War took place.
-Even though crime in the area has decreased since then the Carlton district is still a place where crime takes place as reported by [Red Suburds](https://redsuburbs.com.au/suburbs/carlton-vic/#overview).
+Even though crime in the area has decreased since then the Carlton district is still a place where crime takes place as reported by [Red Suburbs](https://redsuburbs.com.au/suburbs/carlton-vic/#overview).
 This could explain why some individuals tend to stay at the park for a long period of time doing nighttime.

 ## The use of the benches at the park
-Each bench has two sensors monitoring when the bench is at use.
-The interactive plot below shows at what time of day people are sitting at the bench for the longest.
+Each bench has two sensors monitoring when the bench is in use.
+The interactive plot below shows at what time of day people are sitting at the bench for the longest time.

 <div style="justify-content: center;">
   <p style="margin-left:5px; margin-top: 10px; font-style: italic;">
     <small>Figure 6: <em>With this interactive plot one can choose which sensor to investigate with from the menu to the right of the plot.
 Sensor 1 (s1) and sensor 2 (s2) are placed on bench 1.
 Sensor 3 (s3) and sensor 4 (s4) are placed on bench 2.
-Please notice there are a strange outburst of usage of sensor 2 and sensor 3 at 12 pm and 5 pm respectively.</em></small>
+Please notice there are two strange outbursts of usage of sensor 2 and sensor 3 at 12 pm and 5 pm respectively.</em></small>
   </p>
   <div class="image-container">
     <iframe